 - Vernetta Walker, the vice president of BoardSource, which aims to enhance “the power of nonprofit organizations and leaders”

-- Jeri Rhodes, a former Greenpeace official who currently serves as an associate executive secretary of the Friends Committee on National Legislation, a Quaker lobbying group seeking to “advance peace and justice”
+- Jeri Rhodes, a former Greenpeace official who also has served as an associate executive secretary of the Friends Committee on National Legislation, a Quaker lobbying group seeking to “advance peace and justice”

 - Melissa Scholz, a Wisconsin-based attorney specializing in nonprofit law

 Media contacts for MFOL are handled by 42 West, a public-relations firm that represents numerous major celebrities.